About the RUOP Program

 RUOP is an elective immersion experience open to all UW Medical students.
 There are no grades.
 Students are responsible for setting learning goals with support from the RUOP office.
 The experience provides many opportunities for students to see, first hand, what it is like to work in an underserved community.

 RUOP students will be provided access to an online syllabus to guide their learning experience.
-Students will be notified once the 2014 syllabus has been published.
-The R/UOP Placement Record, Learning Plan, Photo Permission Form, and other documents students may need will also be published along side the syllabus.
+Students will be notified once the 2015 syllabus has been published.
+The RUOP Placement Record, Learning Plan, Photo Permission Form, and other documents students may need will also be published along side the syllabus.

-RUOP applications are taken between Monday, December 16, 2013 and Friday, January 24, 2014 at 5 PM pacific standard time.
+RUOP applications are accepted between Monday, December 8, 2014 and Monday, January 5, 2015 at 5 PM pacific standard time.
 Please note that late applications will not be accepted.
 The RUOP Administrative office facilitates application process.
 Click to learn more about RUOP Applications

 - What kind of clinical experiences do students have?

 - What other types of activities do students do during their RUOP rotation?

 - What about professional liability?

 - How is RUOP funded?

 - Can I choose my RUOP site?